dotlang/language/doc/RFE.md

 	END;
 ```

-? - Can we have a `match` like rust?

 ? - Not only dot is easy for users, it should also be easy for developers.
 so they should not need a lot to set up a dev env.